gregness/gregness.github.io/_posts/2025-02-11-tools-to-improve-your-seo.md

 It's no joke getting all of them correct.
 And I didn't even mention [open graph](https://ogp.me), which is probably the most used.
 You just have to have to enter some meta tags.

-Luckily there are some tools to check your markup.
-The most important one is [Rich Results Test](https://search.google.com/test/rich-results).
+The most important tool is [Rich Results Test](https://search.google.com/test/rich-results).
 You can enter a URL and Google will validate whether your markup translates into rich results or not.

 To test open graph markup for blog posts, there is [LinkedIn Post Inspector](https://www.linkedin.com/post-inspector).
 You have to be logged in to LinkedIn for that on.